JetBrains/kotlin-web-site/pages/docs/reference/experimental.md

 * No parameters.

 A marker annotation can have one of two severity [levels](/api/latest/jvm/stdlib/kotlin/-experimental/-level/index.html) of informing about experimental API usage:
 * `Experimental.Level.ERROR`.
-Acceptance is required.
+Acceptance is mandatory.
 Otherwise, the code that uses marked API won't compile.
 This level is used by default.
 * `Experimental.Level.WARNING`.
-Acceptance is not required.
+Acceptance is not mandatory, but advisable.
 Without it, the compiler raises a warning.
 To set the desired level, specify the `level` parameter of the `@Experimental` annotation.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>